miikanissi/miikanissi.com/content/about.md

 I work as a software engineer at [Tawasta](https://tawasta.fi/en/).
-My work revolves around building open source business solutions for [Odoo](https://www.odoo.com/), enterprise resource planning (ERP) software, using a technology stack of Python, JavaScript, XML, SCSS and Docker.
+My work revolves around building open source business solutions for [Odoo](https://www.odoo.com/), enterprise resource planning (ERP) system, using a technology stack of Python, JavaScript, PostgreSQL, XML, Sass, and Docker.
+I also help with Linux system administration to ensure services are running smoothly.

-When I'm not programming or working with computers, I enjoy lifting weights, reading and being in nature.
+When I'm not programming or working with computers, I enjoy lifting weights, working with animals and being in nature.

 ## My Website